EASEA/easea/README.md

        - you can run R shell by type in command line : <tt>$ r</tt>
        - then in R shell, type following : <tt>install.packages("scatterplot3d")</tt>
   - For using EASENA with GPU cards :
     - CUDA SDK > 4.1.
 Please install CUDA using the following link: https://developer.nvidia.com/cuda-zone.
 Without it, you can use EASENA without GPU parallel computing.
+Be carefull about the compability of your CUDA toolkit and your GCC compiler !

 ## Linux installation